pavanilalam/riscv_rv32i_processor/README.md

 Each instruction follows the single-cycle datapath:

 1. **Fetch** – The program counter addresses instruction memory.
-2. **Decode** – The instruction fields and immediate value are decoded.
+2. **Decode** – Instruction fields and immediate values are decoded.
 3. **Register Read** – Source registers are read from the register file.
 4. **Execute** – The ALU performs the required operation.
-5. **Memory Access** – Load/store instructions access data memory.
+5. **Memory Access** – Load and store instructions access data memory.
 6. **Write Back** – The result is written to the destination register.
-7. **PC Update** – The next program counter is selected based on sequential execution, branches, or jumps.
+7. **PC Update** – The next PC is selected for sequential execution, branches, or jumps.

 ## Verification